mkautzmann/remote-control/README.md

 * [Get involved](#get-involved)

 ## How it works
-Remote Control is based on [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets), so you may have a good and modern browser, like Firefox, Chrome or Opera.
+Remote Control is based on [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets), so you may have a good and modern browser, like Firefox, Chrome, Safari, Opera or IE10.

 The phone send a message through WebSockets to the server.
 The server receive the message as an action that must be executed, like 'next' or 'previous'.